-They love the taste and crunchiness, but are still worried that all that processed meat and fat may be harming them.
+They love the taste and crunchiness but are worried that all that processed meat and fat could be harmful.

-Well, there are many myths in the history of nutrition that haven't stood the test of time.
+Well, many myths in the history of nutrition didn’t stand the test of time.

-Is the idea that bacon causes harm one of them?
-Let's find out...
+Let’s find out if the idea that bacon causes harm is one of them.

-There are different types of bacon and the final product can vary between manufacturers.
+There are different types of bacon and the final product can vary from manufacturer to manufacturer.

-Bacon is most commonly made from pork, the meat from pigs, although you can also find "bacon" made from the meat of other animals like turkey.
+Bacon is made from pork, although you can also find similar products like turkey bacon.

-Bacon typically goes through a curing process, where the meat is soaked in a solution of salt, nitrates, spices and sometimes sugar.
-In some cases the bacon is smoked afterwards.
+Bacon typically goes through a curing process, during which the meat is soaked in a solution of salt, nitrates and sometimes sugar.
+In most cases, the bacon is smoked afterward.

 Bacon is a processed meat, but the amount of processing and the ingredients used vary between manufacturers.

-Bottom Line: Bacon is usually derived from pork and goes through a curing process where it is mixed with salt, nitrates and other ingredients.
+Bacon is made from pork and goes through a curing process where it is soaked in salt, nitrates and other ingredients.

 The fats in bacon are about 50% monounsaturated and a large part of those is oleic acid.